 If people like something and then find nothing worthwhile there, they’ll either un-like it or just never visit the page, or remove it from their feed.
 Then you will have paid for a subscriber you can’t access.
 Make sure there is something for them at the page they get to when they click on your ad or like your page.

-Thanks to this nyc dental care for sponsoring this post!
+Thanks to this gym chicago il for sponsoring this post!